solutionroute/hugo-fluent/README.md

 An included `exampleSite` demonstrates the capabilities of the theme.
 Check out [config.yaml](exampleSite/config.yaml) for theme configuration parameters.

-A shell script makes it easy to start the example site:
+A shell script in `exampleSite` to start the example site:

     ./dev.sh

 Or, use the npm tooling (see `package.json` for other commands), e.g.:

+    # for dev, launches two processes, postcss and hugo, in parallel in "watch" mode
     npm run dev

+    # build the static site
-    npm run build
+    npm run build # builds

-To see the effect of production CSS purging and minimization, start the script or Hugo:

-    HUGO_ENVIRONMENT=production ./dev.sh

 ## Customization Requirements

+If you add layout overrides to your site or otherwise customize the theme, you'll need to install [tailwindcss][1] and related tooling to regenerate and minimize the CSS based on your customizations.

-Tools needed:
+Global tools needed:
     npm

-If you add layout overrides to your site or otherwise customize the theme, you'll need to install [tailwindcss][1] and related tooling to regenerate and minimize the CSS based on your customizations.
+And `postcss-cli`:

+    npm install -g postcss-cli

 Run:
     npm install

 ## Changes

-2021-10-03 Move to Tailwind 3.0.0-alpha.1 and change tooling to use Tailwind JIT (available since tw 2+)
+* 2021-10-03 Move to Tailwind 3.0.0-alpha.1 and change tooling to use Tailwind JIT (available since tw 2+).
+See https://github.com/tailwindlabs/tailwindcss/releases/tag/v3.0.0-alpha.1.

 [1]: <https://tailwindcss.com/>